 - Break down budget allocations and analyze operational costs for efficiency.

-- Evaluate financial performance and recommend cost-saving measures.
+- Evaluate financial performance and recommend cost-saving measures to department heads.

-- Develop and maintain risk tracking systems, procedures, policies, and programs.
+- Develop and maintain tracking systems, procedures, policies, and programs.

 - Assist in reviewing, obtaining, and tracking insurance for contracts, ensuring compliance with updated insurance documentation.